dlerner97/ACME_perception_proposal/README.md

   1. **C++ Version C++14**.
 This program requires C++14.
   2. **OpenCV**.
 Please install the OpenCV package using the following link: [OpenCV Installation](https://docs.opencv.org/3.4.15/d7/d9f/tutorial_linux_install.html)
+  3. **Boost/filesystem**.
+Please install the boost library if not already installed.
+[Boost installation](https://stackoverflow.com/questions/12578499/how-to-install-boost-on-ubuntu)
-  3. **Eigen**.
+  4. **Eigen**.
 This library should already be installed on a standard linux system.
-  4. **math**.
+  5. **math**.
 This library should already be installed on a standard linux system.
-  5. **C++ std libs**.
+  6. **C++ std libs**.
 This library is certainly installed on a standard linux system.
-  6. **CMake**.
+  7. **CMake**.
 This software should already be installed on a standard linux system.
-  7. **YOLOv4**.
+  8. **YOLOv4**.
 Please download the weights file from the link [weights] (https://drive.google.com/file/d/125kKy-FkMWs8C2s9kK0rVBYtv7kOsNwq/view?usp=sharing) and place in the /robot_params directory.
 This file is too large to place on github.

 ### Running the code
 To run the code, open a terminal and follow these steps: